retrooper/packetevents/README.md

-# packetevents by purplex
+# packetevents by explored

-PacketListener coded by purplex.
+PacketListener coded by explored.

 Dependencies?
 Nah...